 LIS 685 Traditional Literature and Oral Narration (3) Analysis of traditional literature including Asian and Pacific Island resources.
 Selection and evaluation of traditional literature emphasizing cultural values.
 Introduction to oral tradition, history and techniques of storytelling.

 LIS 686 Information Literacy and Learning Resources (3) Study of information literacy models.
 Integration of information literacy with K-12 curriculum units and lessons.
 Evaluation of print and multimedia resources to meet student and curricular needs.
 Required for Librarian HDOE licensure.
 (Spring only) (Cross-listed as EDCS 686 and LTEC 686)

 LIS 688 Pacific Islands Information Resources (3) Study of reference tools and bibliographic sources for Pacific Islands studies, including exam of online catalogs, databases and web sites.
 Focus on Melanesia, Micronesia and Polynesia (excluding Hawai'i).
+LIS majors only.
 Pre: 601 or consent.

 LIS 689 Asian-American Resources for Children and Youth (3) Study of Asian-American resources for young people: socio-historical roots, evaluation and selection, curricular and program uses in a multicultural context.